swiss-territorial-data-lab/proj-rooftops/README.md

     - The parameters and the function for the DEM are referenced here: [LidarDigitalSurfaceModel - WhiteboxTools](https://www.whiteboxgeo.com/manual/wbt_book/available_tools/lidar_tools.html#LidarDigitalSurfaceModel)
     - The parameters and the function for the multi-scale roughness are referenced here: [MultiscaleRoughness - WhiteboxTools](https://www.whiteboxgeo.com/manual/wbt_book/available_tools/geomorphometric_analysis.html#MultiscaleRoughness)
 3. Classify the roof sections by estimating their degree of occupation according to their roughness and intensity.
+4. Compare the results to a classification performed by experts and determine the accuracy (= agreement rate).

-The other scripts are attempts to detect objects based on intensity.
+The other scripts are some attempts to detect objects based on intensity.
 The results were not as good as expected and were therefore not implemented.

 ## LiDAR segmentation